-- Groundwater flooding occurs when the water table rises above the ground surface, which is normally the result of persistent rainfall over a long period. - C.7.2 The water table is the level at which the ground changes from saturated (where the soil contains as much water as it can hold) to unsaturated (where the soil has some spare capacity).
+- C.7.1 Groundwater flooding occurs when the water table rises above the ground surface, which is normally the result of persistent rainfall over a long period. - C.7.2 The water table is the level at which the ground changes from saturated (where the soil contains as much water as it can hold) to unsaturated (where the soil has some spare capacity).
 Rainfall soaks into the soil and, if sufficiently persistent, eventually fills it up so that it cannot hold any further water; in this case distinguishing between whether it is surface water flooding because it cannot infiltrate, or groundwater flooding because the water table has reached the surface becomes something of a grey area. - C.7.3 Groundwater flooding need not occur after a local rainfall event; rainfall falling further away may cause groundwater levels to rise over a much wider area, e.g. due to an extensive aquifer, and thus cause groundwater flooding at other locations.
 Again, if the ground is already saturated and causing groundwater flooding, then any further local rainfall will be unable to infiltrate and result in surface water flooding.

 - C.7.4 High groundwater levels can also cause springs to occur, where water travelling through permeable rocks emerges from a hillside, or where it reaches a more impermeable rock and is forced to the surface.
-This is the case on the mainland where a number of springs are present from a large aquifer that extends throughout Kent. - C.7.5 The control of the water table is dominated by the water levels in the sea.
-The water table has an average water table level of 0.14m AOD (which is the mean sea level at this location).
-The water table then follows a dome effect pattern inland.
-However, there was insufficient data available to identify how the dome effect rises and where it peaks.
-It is not anticipated, however, that the rise in the water table would be high potentially up to about 1m above 0.14m AOD. - C.7.6 If sea water levels rise by 1.05m over the next 100 years (in accordance with the latest climate change guidance from the National Planning Policy Framework), then the water table within the study area will also rise by a similar amount.
-Figure C.7 shows the effect that the increase in water table will have as a result of climate change (the map shows the difference between ground levels and the future water table). - C.7.7 At locations where the water table is near ground level, it is likely the sewerage system is surrounded by groundwater which can enter the sewers through any poorly sealed joints, thus reducing the capacity of the drainage system. - C.7.8 Future development will not affect groundwater flood risk provided that building foundations do not affect groundwater flow paths.
+This is the case on the mainland where a number of springs are present from a large aquifer that extends throughout Kent. - C.7.5 If sea water levels rise by 1.05m over the next 100 years (in accordance with the latest climate change guidance from the National Planning Policy Framework), then the water table within the study area will also rise by a similar amount.
+Figure C.7 shows the effect that the increase in water table will have as a result of climate change (the map shows the difference between ground levels and the future water table). - C.7.6 At locations where the water table is near ground level, it is likely the sewerage system is surrounded by groundwater which can enter the sewers through any poorly sealed joints, thus reducing the capacity of the drainage system. - C.7.7 Future development will not affect groundwater flood risk provided that building foundations do not affect groundwater flow paths.